ViscousTests/website/content/docs/how-to-be-productive.md

 this as a guideline generally works better for me.

+# Distraction and Friction

+Working in the presence of distractions or other environmental factors that make work require more effort can actually boost productivity to a certain extent.
+I find that more difficult or "stressful" problems can more fully engage me, leading to a personal response than more than compensates for the increased difficulty.
+Listening to energetic music, or working with others around are good examples of this.
+Standing desks might also have a similar effect.

+See the book "Antifragile" for more on this, specifically Book 1 Chapter 2.

 # Food

 Personally, eating - especially being full - can derail my ability to be in a